Jaguar XF Sportbrake estate

 There is, however, a pleasingly content atmosphere in the XF Sportbrake.
 While the 5 Series and the Mercedes E-Class offer numerous configurable screens, settings, buttons and modes, coupled with gloss-black plastic and intricately detailed metal finishes, the XF is more settled inside.
 You get the feeling BMW and Mercedes have built their executive estates so drivers can configure them to their hearts’ content, whereas the XF Sportbrake’s designers envisaged drivers would set their cars up once and then leave them alone.

 That’s not to say it’s unsophisticated, by any means.
-True, the infotainment system is less intuitive than some and the omission of Apple CarPlay – even from the options list – continues to be a problem Jag needs to solve, but the adjustable suspension and driving modes have a notable effect on the car’s behaviour, while the Activity Key waterproof wristband allows you to lock the car key safely inside while you go off adventuring.
+Jaguar has significantly improved its infotainment system in recent years and the addition of Apple CarPlay and Android Auto is very welcome indeed, while the adjustable suspension and driving modes have a notable effect on the car’s behaviour, while the Activity Key waterproof wristband allows you to lock the car key safely inside while you go off adventuring.